 Pedestrians: Permittee must ensure safe pedestrian passage through and around the location at all times.
 When cameras are not rolling, Permittee must allow pedestrians to walk along any city sidewalk or pedestrian path and must not prevent access to any building.
 Permittee must not allow crew members to congregate in pedestrian passageways.

-Equipment: Permittee (a) must cover cables with mats and/or yellow jackets, (b) keep equipment curbside or in curb lanes (If the Film Permit authorizes held parking), (c) may keep equipment in front of only those buildings that are working directly with the Permittee, and (d) must not stage equipment in front of closed storefronts without permission of the store.
+Equipment: Permittee must (a) cover cables with mats and/or yellow jackets and (b) keep equipment either in a curb lane (if the Film Permit authorizes held parking) or inside a vehicle or building.
+Working equipment is allowed only on a sidewalk or curb lane of a picture block.

 Private Property: Permittee must not (a) block access to residences or businesses, (b) trespass onto private property, including stoops, and (c) impede deliveries.